 Rua is led by a board of directors and executive management team with a demonstrated track record of creating value through building gold mining companies, by both organic and non-organic growth.
-The Company completed a reverse takeover transaction on February 27, 2024, and in a short time thereafter, set in place the foundations for growth with the OTCQB listing, TSX.V graduation, \$8,000,100 financing and a formative transaction for the purchase of Reefton Resources Pty Limited ("Reefton Resources"), a wholly owned subsidiary of Siren Gold Ltd. ("Siren"), all discussed in further detail in this MD&A.
+The Company completed a reverse takeover transaction on February 27, 2024, and in a short time thereafter, set in place the foundations for growth with the OTCQB listing, TSX.V graduation, \$8,000,100 financing in July 2024 and \$5,750,046 in February 2025, and a formative transaction for the purchase of Reefton Resources Limited ("RRL"), a wholly owned subsidiary of Siren Gold Ltd. ("Siren"), all discussed in further detail in this MD&A.

-The Company's strategy is to focus on its two New Zealand high grade gold projects with the aim of creating value through investing in near mine drilling, identifying greenfield opportunities and executing on accretive acquisitions.
+The Company's strategy is to focus on its two high grade gold projects in New Zealand, with the aim of creating value through investing in resource growth and exploratory drilling, identifying greenfield opportunities and executing on accretive acquisitions.
 Rua Gold's first acquisition in New Zealand looks to bring scale to the already prospective Reefton Project on the South Island of New Zealand.